clstatham/daprs/README.md

-# daprs
+# raug

-**daprs** is a library for writing and running digital audio processors in Rust.
+**raug** is a library for writing and running digital audio processors and signal flow graphs in Rust.

 ## Design Goals